-3. Next, lay those triangles down in a single layer on a foil-lined baking sheet.
+3. Next, lay those triangles down in a single layer on a parchment-lined baking sheet.

-4. Drizzle the olive oil evenly over the pieces and then use your finger tips to rub the oil over both sides of every triangle.
+4. Drizzle the 1 T. olive oil evenly over the pieces and then use your finger tips to rub the oil over both sides of every triangle.

 5. Lastly, sprinkle salt and pepper evenly over one side of the pita pieces.